Action of Port Cros: Action

-A spread of torpedoes was launched and the Germans opened fire as they attempted to evade the torpedoes.
-One torpedo hit UJ6081 and she quickly began to sink; SG21 was then spotted coming to the rescue and was engaged by Somers main gun battery.
+A salvo of torpedoes was launched and the Germans opened fire as they tried to evade the torpedoes.
+One torpedo hit UJ6081 and she quickly began to sink.
+SG21 was spotted coming to the rescue and was engaged by Somers main gun battery.
 The duel lasted for a few minutes until SG21 was hit several times and began taking in water.
-Within a few more minutes, both German ships had sunk and Somers left the area for naval gunfire support missions against targets along the French mainland.
-American forces suffered no damage or casualties.
+Within a few minutes, both German ships had sunk and Somers left the area for naval gunfire support missions against targets along the French mainland.
+Somers expended 270 rounds and US units suffered no damage or casualties.

+Land operations

 Later that day, a mixed regiment of United States Army and Canadian Army infantry, the 1st Special Service Force, was dropped onto Port Cros and captured the five forts after a day-long battle with their German garrisons.
 The Allies assaulted two or three forts and seized the remaining without resistance.
 Nine paratroopers were killed in the land battle.